TheLortex/githereum/README.md

 Each Github user starts with 10 Gitcoins, and can ask for them by opening an _issue_ containing a proof of existence.
 The monetary value of the Gitcoin is a constant integer and that integer is zero.
 As such, Gitcoins can be considered as _internet points_.

+The ledger content is stored in this file: `/purse`

 ## Transaction

 To perform a transaction: